umeyuu/SlackMarkdownPoster/sample-file/sample.md

-# H1 Heading
+# sample File

-This is a sample note.
-It is a markdown file.
-It can contain text, images, links, and more.
+This is a sample file.

-## H2 Heading

-This is a subheading.
-It can contain more detailed information about the main heading.

-### H3 Heading

-This is a subheading of the subheading.
-It can contain even more detailed information.
+- List item 1
+- List item 2
+- List item 3